 |Management of companies and enterprises||11%|

-What Popular Career Paths for an MBA in Finance
+6 Popular Jobs for an MBA in Finance

 Some tasks of financial managers are specific to their industry.
 Financial managers in government are experts concerning budgeting and government appropriations.
 Healthcare financial managers are experts on topics in healthcare finance.
 All financial managers must be aware of tax laws and regulations affecting their industry and related industries.

 Here are Six Popular Jobs for Finance MBA Graduates:

 - Controllers lead the preparation of necessary financial reports that tell the health of the organization, such as income statements, balance sheets, cash flow statements, and statements of retained earnings.
 Controllers are also responsible for the preparation of special reporting required by governmental agencies and regulations.
 Controllers often have the duty of overseeing the accounting, audit, and budget departments of their organization.

 - Chief Financial Officers and Treasurers oversee and plan their organization’s budgets to meet its financial goals.
 They are responsible for oversight of funds investment and raising capital (such as issuing stocks or bonds) to support the firm’s growth.
 They also strategize plans for mergers (two companies joining together) and acquisitions (one company buying another) as part of the company’s growth.